amandabeers/game-shelf-client/README.md

 ### Description

 Game Shelf is an app that lets you add board games to your shelf from a database of games.
-If you don't see the game you're looking for, you can creat one!
+If you don't see the game you're looking for, you can create one!
 You can see what games are on your shelf as well as filter based on number of players.

 ### Links